 According to this theory, reefs start as fringing reefs on the sloping shore of an island.
-This fringing reefs by the subsidence of the reef flat into lagoon become barrier reefs.
-Gradually the island is sinked and ultimately vanished and thus barrier reefs become attols with central lagoon.
+These fringing reefs by the subsidence of the reef flat into lagoon become barrier reefs.
+Gradually the island is sunk and ultimately vanished and thus barrier reefs become attols with a central lagoon.

 The theory is supported by Dana and Davis.